 Single-Molecule Dating

-A cutting-edge technique known as single-molecule dating is emerging, which involves measuring the carbon-14 content of individual organic molecules.
+A advanced technique known as single-molecule dating is emerging, which involves measuring the carbon-14 content of individual organic molecules.
 This approach offers the potential to date extremely small samples and to analyze complex mixtures of organic materials with greater precision.
 Single-molecule dating could revolutionize fields such as forensic science and environmental science, where the ability to date minute quantities of specific compounds is crucial.

 Compound-Specific Radiocarbon Analysis (CSRA)